 5.2.15.
-Cheapside is the largest PSC in the City and serves a wider catchment area than the other centres.
-The PSC includes Bow Lane and the ground floor of One New Change as well as Cheapside itself.
-The PSC has undergone significant redevelopment in recent years and the strategy now is to reinforce its role and character as the City's 'High Street', maintaining a clear predominance of A1 units with a focus on comparison goods and food and drinks provision.
+Cheapside is currently the largest PSC in the City and serves a wider catchment area than the other centres.
+The PSC includes Bow Lane_and the ground floor of One New Change_as well as Cheapside and Poultry itself.
+The PSC has undergone significant redevelopment in recent years since 2011 and the strategy new is to reinforce its role and character as the City's 'High Street', maintaining a clear predominance of A1-retail units with a focus on comparison goods and food and drinks provision.
 There is scope for greater weekend trading and for some additional retail floorspace, particularly to link the western part of Cheapside with Culture Mile.
-The Bank Junction highways and public realm improvements offer an opportunity to achieve greater pedestrian movement and retail links between Cheapside and retail activity within the Royal Exchange and further east.
+The City Corporation will work with the Cheapside Business Alliance to promote Cheapside as a shopping, business and visitor destination and to support its evolution into a seven day a week destination.
+Timed restrictions on vehicular access to The-Bank Junction highways and the potential for future public realm improvements of the provide an opportunity to achieve greater pedestrian movement and retail links between Cheapside and retail activity within the Royal Exchange and further east.